 Our strategy, set out in this plan, is to achieve a shift towards active travel and cleaner vehicles.
 LTP4 Implementation Plan sets out how we will deliver the strategy and our ambitious carbon target.
-This takes account of any guidance issued including government's Toolkit of Guidance to support local authorities, which they have indicated will be released before the end of 2021.
+This takes account of any guidance issued including government's Toolkit of Guidance to support local authorities.
 We are already refreshing our walking and cycling strategy and have adopted an electric vehicle strategy, amongst other things.
 As part of the work on development of this plan we commissioned work to understand the impact that measures will have on carbon reduction.
 This shows that car and van electrification is likely to have the most significant impact on reducing carbon emissions in the county, but that accelerating the uptake is needed if we are to meet our ambitious targets.
 The LTP implementation plan sets out how this shift will be made, together with the range of other actions we propose.

-The implementation plan will also need to deliver on government's transport decarbonisation plan's statement that LTPs will need to show how quantifiable carbon reductions in transport, in line with carbon budgets and net zero, will be made.
+LTP4 Implementation Plan develops this work, setting out how the council will take account of any future guidance on the matter as indicated in government's decarbonising transport plan.
 The Transport Decarbonisation: Local Authority Toolkit, April 2022, has been designed to provide advice to local authorities on planning and actions they can take to reduce transport carbon emissions.
 New guidance in the Zero emission fleets: local authority toolkit, Published 13 April 2022, sets out actions for local authorities to convert to zero emissions fleets.
 This will support the council's aim to become net zero on its own estate by 2030 and is therefore not considered likely to adversely affect its delivery.